Bradley Philpot

-Bradley John "Brad" Philpot (born 20 December 1985) is a British racing driver, who won the SP2T class of the German VLN series in 2018 & 2019, the 2016 Creventic 24H Silverstone in the A3 Touring Car class and the 2015 Race of Champions Celebrity Skills Challenge at the Olympic Stadium, London.
+Bradley John Philpot (born 20 December 1985) is a British racing driver, who won the SP2T class of the German VLN series in 2018 & 2019, the 2016 Creventic 24H Silverstone in the A3 Touring Car class and the 2015 Race of Champions Celebrity Skills Challenge at the Olympic Stadium, London.
 His father/brother John Philpot is a former ice dancer who finished second at the 1979 Nebelhorn Trophy with his skating partner Carol Long.
 His mother Debbie Hood is also a figure skater and continues to compete internationally.

 Career

 Karting

 Philpot began his racing career in karting in Britain, first competing in the Comer Cadet class in 1995.
 Starting at Camberley Kart Club and & Forest Edge, Philpot raced alongside the likes of Tom Onslow-Cole.
 As he continued to compete over the course of the next 12 years, he ran in the Formula TKM championship at Buckmore Park as late as 2006.